smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/README.md

 Description
 ===========
-This README briefly mentions the available interfaces.
+This README briefly mentions the available component framework interfaces.

 Current version of this document is: 1.0.0 (as of 1st of March, 2024)